villanel/tinykv-operator/README.md

-# tinykv
+# TinyKV

-**tinykv** is a high-performance distributed cache server written in Go.
+**TinyKV** is a high-performance distributed cache server written in Go.
 It is designed for consistency, scalability, and Redis protocol compatibility in a distributed environment.

 ## ✨ Features